CZ-NIC/knot-resolver/daemon/README.rst

 .. code-block:: lua

 	modules = {
-		cachectl = true -- no configuration
+		'hints' -- no configuration
 	}

-If the module accepts accepts configuration, you can provide a table.
+If the module accepts accepts configuration, you can call the ``module.config({...})`` or provide options table.
 The syntax for table is ``{ key1 = value, key2 = value }``, and it represents the unpacked `JSON-encoded`_ string, that
 the modules use as the :ref:`input configuration <mod-properties>`.